 After his father’s passing in 1996, he went ahead to build a studio in Beijing.
 In 2003, he established FAKE Design, an architectural firm.
 Earlier in 1999, he made a break into the Chinese art scene when he was picked to represent the country through the Chinese Pavilion at the Venice Biennale.
 Later that year, he co-curated “Fuck off”, an exhibition in Shanghai.
 Despite being detained and restricted by the Chinese government, Ai Weiwei has continued to thrive as an artist.
 Perhaps his best work yet – and most controversial – is Remembering, an artwork he exhibited in Munich, Germany, to honor Chinese children who lost their lives in the Sichuan Earthquake of 2008 due to the government’s neglect.

 Awards and Recognition

 He received the 2008 Chinese Contemporary Arts Award for Lifetime Achievement.
 In 2010, he received the Das Glas der Vernunft at Kassel Citizen Award, Germany.
 In December 2011, he was a runner-up in the Time’s Person of the Year Award.
-A year later, he received the inaugural Václav Havel Prize for Creative Dissent of the Human Rights Foundation and the recipient of The International Center of Photography Cornell Capa Award.
-He has also been awarded the Appraisers Association Award for Excellence in the Arts, and Amnesty International’s Ambassador of Conscience Award, in Berlin, in 2013 and 2015 respectively.
+A year later, he received the inaugural Václav Havel Prize for Creative Dissent of the Human Rights Foundation and the International Center of Photography Cornell Capa Award.
+He has also been awarded the Appraisers Association Award for Excellence in the Arts, and Amnesty International’s Ambassador of Conscience Award, in Berlin, in 2013 and 2015, respectively.